 As the platform develops Trase aims to provide specific decision support to stakeholders.
 For example: investors who want to de-risk their portfolios, manufacturers and retailers as well as consumer groups committed to more sustainable consumption, and journalists and campaigning groups who play a vital watchdog role in strengthening the accountability of global supply chains.

 How does it work?

-Trase is a partnership between the Stockholm Environment Institute and Global Canopy Programme.
+Trase is a partnership between the Stockholm Environment Institute and Global Canopy.
 We work closely with the European Forest Institute, Vizzuality, and many other partners.

 These include Agrosatelite, BV Rio, Chalmers University, Conservation International, Gibbs Land Use and Environment Laboratory at Wisconsin University, International Institute for Sustainability, Imaflora, InfoAmazonia, León University, Louvain University, Luc Hoffman Institute, The Nature Conservancy, Transitions, University of Bonn, University of Hawai’i, University of Santa Barbara, University of Sao Paulo, World Conservation Monitoring Centre, World Resources Institute and WWF.

 Trase is made possible through the generous funding of WWF, The Global Environment Facility, the European Union, The Nature Conservancy, The Gordon and Betty Moore Foundation, The Gordon and Betty Moore Foundation, The Gordon and Betty Moore Foundation, the Swedish Research Institute Formas and Swedish Development Agency Sida.